sourcenetwork/docs.source.network/docs/query-specification/database-api.md

 }
 ```

-We can query for the all the commits of an object (with id: '123') like so:
+To query all the commits of an object (with id: '123'):
 ```gql
 query {
     allCommits(docid: "123") {